-Local units are further required to identify risks to customers by monitoring trends in authority requests and legislative initiatives.
+Local units will identify risks to customers by monitoring trends in authority requests and legislative initiatives.
 On that basis, our mobile operators are required to take appropriate action such as promoting incorporation of human rights safeguards into national law or following up historical requests to mitigate human rights impact.